When you stock your nursery with diapers and wipes, you may want to think about whether you want to get some formula.

 Doctors prefer that moms breastfeed -- and breastfeeding is best.
 But if you can't breastfeed all the time, or at all, then start by buying just enough formula to last for a week or two.
 That way, you can see how your baby likes it, before you commit to buying a lot.

 Formula From Cow's Milk and Soy

 Your baby's doctor should suggest a formula that's right for your little one.
-Most doctors prefer that babies drink one made from cow's milk.
-In fact, 4 out of 5 formulas available today are made from that.
+Most doctors recommend that babies drink one made from cow's milk.
+Most formulas available today are made from that.

-If a baby has a milk allergy or the formula doesn't agree with them, doctors will suggest formula made from soy milk.
+If a baby has a milk allergy or the formula doesn't agree with them, doctors may suggest formula made from soy milk.

-Some formulas also contain probiotics, the “good” bacteria that live in the gut and are added to yogurt for adults.
-Probiotics offer formula-fed babies the same bacteria that are found in breastfed babies, to keep their intestines healthier.
-Ask your doctor if they're right for your baby.
+Some formulas also have probiotics, the “good” bacteria that live in the gut and are in some yogurts.
+Probiotics give formula-fed babies the same bacteria that breastfed babies have, to keep their intestines healthier.

 Iron for Baby

-Pick a product that’s fortified with iron, unless your doctor says otherwise.
-The American Academy of Pediatrics recommends all babies who aren't breastfed should be given formula with iron for the first year of their lives.
-It keeps them from developing low iron levels in their blood (anemia).
+Pick a product that’s fortified with iron, unless your doctor says not to.
+The American Academy of Pediatrics recommends that all babies who aren't breastfed should get formula with iron until they're 1 year old.
+It helps prevent anemia, which is low iron levels in their blood.

 Best Advice for Formula Feeding

 Wash your hands first.
 Just like you would before you prepared anything you were going to eat, you want to have clean hands when you prep your baby's formula.